NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/Breakouts/UserAdoption/README.md

     * The site should also be easily accesible from nwb.org

-    * indicate that NWB:N is under active development and not guaranteed to be backwards compatible.
+    * indicate that NWB:N is under active development and not yet guaranteed to be backwards compatible since we are in Beta and not final release yet.
 Will Schroeder, will help us with language here please?

     * Look at CMake landing page for an example